SheenaShahangian/CS601_TermProject_Shahangian/README.md

 The nextSlide() function's responsibility is to hide the current slide and make the one in the next index over visible (we are changing the class name of the current slide to "hidden_slide" and the next one to "visible_slide").

 The previousSlide() function does something similar, but in the opposite direction.
-It too hides the current slide, by changing its class name (which in turn will change its styles and make it invisible).
+It, too, hides the current slide, by changing its class name (which in turn will change its styles and make it invisible).
 However, it will now make the previous image (by index) the visible one.

 **Extra Credit Note: **You'll notice in this JavaScript file the use of an ES6 feature: the use of let and const rather than var.